slip-slap/slip-slap.github.io/_posts/2019-12-31-math-summary.md

 <hr />

+#### Galois
+1. sometimes I think mathematicians are the most brillant people in the world, they create so many beautiful things.
+2. Actually, there are som many problems which are undefined, the ability of human is limited.
+- $6/0$
+- vector + matrix
+- infinity + infinity

 #### Reference
 1. you often think space more geometric, such as metric space, Hilbert space, norm space. structure more algebraic, such as in group theory.